nix4cyber/n4c/content/cheatsheets/osint/google-dorks.md

   description: ""
 ---

+[Google](https://google.com) hacking, also named Google dorking, is a hacker technique that uses Google Search and other Google applications to find security holes in the configuration and computer code that websites are using.
-Dorks also works on Startpage or Duckduckgo.
+Dorks also works on [Startpage](https://startpage.com) or [Duckduckgo](https://duckduckgo.com).

 ## Basics